wak1616/PAC/Patient Access Center Master Guide.md

 # 72-Hour Scheduling Rule

 ## When to Use
-Use this rule to override standard appointment templates if a patient needs to be scheduled within 72 hours from the call time (such as emergency cases).
+Use this rule to override standard appointment templates if a patient needs to be scheduled within 72 hours from the call time (such as for emergency cases).

 ## Allowed Overrides